Blocking Users By Country Using Azure Conditional Access

 Step 7 – Select any cloud apps you want the policy to apply to and block access to the apps based on location.
 The example here uses all the Office 365 apps.

-Step 8 – Select Conditions > Locations > Selected locations > Blocked Countries. (or what ever you named it earlier in the process.)
+Step 8 – Select Conditions > Locations > Selected locations > Blocked Countries. (or whatever you named it earlier in the process.)

 Then click Create